Blocking ads removes funding from us!

 In a nutshell.

-Insanely detailed report on the (unfortunately) (un)interesting Huawei P50 Pro.
-I always thought that the Kirin Prozessor is always weak in contrast to the Snapdragon, BUT you proved otherwise 😀 Keep it up.
-But not only you but (tell your colleagues) your colleagues too 🙂 Always detailed, free of spelling mistakes, insanely good tech content.
-THIS is quality journalism at its best (technology) 😉
+Incredibly detailed report on the (unfortunately) (un)interesting Huawei P50 Pro.
+I always thought that the Kirin processor was always weak compared to the Snapdragon, BUT you proved the opposite 😀 Keep it up.
+But not just you, but (tell your colleagues) your colleagues too 🙂 Always detailed, free of spelling mistakes, incredibly good tech content.
+THAT is quality journalism at its finest (technologically) 😉